adamyaxley/adamyaxley.github.io/index.md

 # About

-A creative programmer who is passionate to explore his imagination, discover new ideas and turn them into a reality using the wonders of computer science.
+A creative engineer who is passionate to explore his imagination, discover new ideas and turn them into a reality using the wonders of computer science.

 Please contact me through [LinkedIn](https://www.linkedin.com/in/adam-yaxley-53249442/)